Why Regular Plumbing Maintenance Saves Money

 • Basement plumbing

-Many homeowners are unaware that flexible supply lines to washing machines and sinks can weaken over time.
-Replacing them before they fail is inexpensive compared to repairing flood damage.
+Many homeowners do not realize that flexible supply lines connected to washing machines and sinks can weaken over time.
+Replacing them before failure is inexpensive compared to repairing flood damage.

 Improving Water Quality

-Over time, pipes can accumulate mineral buildup, rust, or debris.
-These contaminants affect water clarity and taste.
+Over time, pipes may accumulate mineral buildup, rust, or debris.
+These contaminants can affect the taste and clarity of your water.

 Increasing Property Value